 There are some unique aspects of a PRP treatment performed by the Institute of Regenerative and Molecular Orthopedics.
 We are one of the few facilities in the world that uses an enhanced PRP with growth factors that are injected along with the PRP.
 We call this a Rx PRP.
 These additional growth factors dramatically increase the chances of success.
 Furthermore we will enhance the PRP by the process of photo-modulation.

-The methods utilized to inject the PRP product depend on the area being treated.
-For certain joints, such as the hip, we utilize fluoroscopy, which is a “living X-ray.”
-In other instances we utilize ultrasound guidance or simply give the injection into a joint.
+The methods used to inject the PRP depend on the area being treated.
+For certain joints, such as the hip, we utilize fluoroscopy, which is a “living x-ray.”
+In other instances, we utilize ultrasound guidance or simply give the injection into a joint.

 The aftercare for most PRP injections is relatively simple.
 Patients will resume activity at their own pace.
 The pain from the process typically will last a few days, occasionally longer, and some patients have more severe or sporadic pain than others.
 Because your own blood is used, there is no risk of a transmittable infection and a very low risk of allergic reaction to the treatment.